top of page

 135

-1. Analyze sport in an anthropological and sociological manner
+1. Analyze sports and games in an anthropological and sociological manner.

-3. Demonstrate the complexity and interrelatedness of sports, society, and everyday life (even for those that are completely uninterested in sports)
+3. Demonstrate the complexity and interrelatedness of sports, society, and culture--even for those that are completely uninterested in sports.

-4. Critically reflect on their own engagement with sports as practitioners, spectators, or other roles
+4. Examine critically their own engagement with sports (as practitioners, spectators, or other roles) in their everyday lives.

 • Tasks